gookit/slog/README.md

 ## Features

 - Simple, directly available without configuration
-- Support common log level processing. eg: `trace` `debug` `info` `notice` `warn` `error` `fatal` `panic`
+- Support common log level processing.
+  - eg: `trace` `debug` `info` `notice` `warn` `error` `fatal` `panic`
+- Support any extension of `Handler` `Formatter` as needed
 - Supports adding multiple `Handler` log processing at the same time, outputting logs to different places
-- Support any extension of `Handler` `Formatter` as needed
-- Support to custom log messages `Handler`
 - Support to custom log message `Formatter`
   - Built-in `json` `text` two log record formatting `Formatter`
+- Support to custom build log messages `Handler`
+  - The built-in `handler.Config` `handler.Builder` can easily and quickly build the desired log handler
-- Has built-in common log write processing program
+- Has built-in common log write handler program
   - `console` output logs to the console, supports color output
-  - `stream` output logs to the specified `io.Writer`
+  - `writer` output logs to the specified `io.Writer`
+  - `file` output log to the specified file, optionally enable `buffer` to buffer writes
-  - `simple_file` output logs to file, no buffer Write directly to file
+  - `simple` output log to the specified file, write directly to the file without buffering
-  - `file` output logs to file.
-By default, `buffer` is enabled.
-  - `size_rotate_file` output logs to file, and supports rotating files by size.
-By default, `buffer` is enabled.
-  - `time_rotate_file` output logs to file, and supports rotating files by time.
-By default, `buffer` is enabled.
-  - `rotate_file` output logs to file, and supports rotating files by time and size.
-By default, `buffer` is enabled.
+  - `rotate_file` outputs logs to the specified file, and supports splitting files by time and size at the same time, and `buffer` buffered writing is enabled by default
-  - `email` output logs by send email.
-  - `syslog` output logs by send system syslog.
+  - See ./handler folder for more built-in implementations

+> NEW: `v0.3.0` discards the various handlers that were originally implemented, and the unified abstraction is
+> `FlushCloseHandler` `SyncCloseHandler` `WriteCloserHandler` `IOWriterHandler`
+> Several processors that support different types of writers.
+Makes it easier to build custom handlers, built-in handlers are basically composed of them.

 ## [中文说明](README.zh-CN.md)